Georgia Gibbs Slays In White Bathing Suit As She Gets Playful On A Swing

 "I just bought some of these bathers!
 Can not wait to get them," replied a fourth fan.

 Ever since the line came out, Gibbs has dedicated a good amount of Instagram space to promote it.
-She did it again on December 30 when she shared a series of pics of herself frolicking in the ocean while wearing a blue two-piece from the collection, as The Inquisitr pointed out.
+She did so on December 30, sharing a series of pics of herself frolicking in the ocean while wearing a blue two-piece from the collection, as The Inquisitr pointed out.
 She used the opportunity to urge her followers to use the holidays to spend more time with loved ones while enjoying fun activities instead of being glued to their screens.